 - Saved: hahaha Who would spend $250 on a kid’s birthday for Chocolate Frogs???
 I didn’t actually save $250, but I did spend $15 total for really cool party favors.

 - Really saved: $15.
 I would have spent at least $2 each for party favors.
 The Chocolate Frogs came in at just 47 cents each!

 One Harry Potter Halloween party element my daughter really wanted was to give a Chocolate Frog to each of her friends.
 Since we had 23 people on the guest list, and real Chocolate Frogs from Universal Studios cost $10 each (not real chocolate frogs; you know what I mean), it would cost $230 plus tax—for the frogs alone!

 I made my own Chocolate Frogs, 32 of them to be exact (9 extras to satisfy any greedy little wizards), for the price of 1.5 Chocolate Frogs from Universal Studios.

 The magic behind the coolest Chocolate Frogs you’ve ever seen is coming soon, but the point here is that you can save a ton of cash with these budget party tips!
 My daughter really wanted to give her party guests a magical treat, and with a little extra work and a whole lot less cash, I was able to grant her wish without blowing the party budget.
 Get creative, and stay on budget!

-Try Hefty Slider bags today and compare them to your usual storage bag brand for less: Stack the $1 off two Hefty Slider Bags coupon and the $1.50 Ibotta rebate when you buy two Hefty Slider Bags at Walmart and save $2.50 on two packages!
+Try Hefty Slider bags today and compare them to your usual storage bag brand for less: Stack the $1 off two Hefty Slider Bags coupon and get a $1.50 Ibotta rebate on two Hefty Slider Bags here! plus a $10 welcome bonus with my referral!
+(Yes, you can stack both for a $2.50 savings!)
+Buy Hefty slider bags at Walmart and save $2.50 on two packages!